Founders Day commemorates the College's Birthday

 The College's birthday, known as Founders Day, is celebrated on April 5, the date in 1911 on which the College’s original charter was signed by the Connecticut Secretary of State.
 The Connecticut State Assembly originally approved the charter on April 4 to Thames College.
 The name was changed a few months later to Connecticut College for Women.

-Connecticut College will celebrate its 105th anniversary with a Founders Day Tea on Tuesday, April 5, from 3:45 to 5 p.m. in the newly renovated Charles E. Shain Library.
-Brief remarks by President Katherine Bergeron begin at 4:15 p.m.
-Refreshments will be served, and Founders Day Challenge participants can spin the wheel for prizes!
+Connecticut College celebrated its 105th anniversary with a Founders Day Tea on Tuesday, April 5, from 3:45 to 5 p.m. in the newly renovated Charles E. Shain Library.
+Brief remarks by President Katherine Bergeron began at 4:15 p.m.
+Refreshments were served, and Founders Day Challenge participants spun the wheel for prizes!

 Connecticut College celebrated the Inauguration of President Katherine Bergeron on Founders Day 2014.
 The event was Saturday, April 5, with performances on the evening of Friday, April 4.

 In 2013, Founders Day coincided with the 25th anniversary of the awarding of the Pulitzer Prize to William Meredith, the late emeritus professor of English.
 A special event in Shain Library – the center of campus intellectual life – celebrated the life of the mind, the history of great teaching and the promise of all students.
 Emeriti faculty were the special guests.